gabylonfive/arrstack/README.md

 chmod +x arr_stack_build.sh
 ```
 Run the script:
-Run the script and let it do its magic.
+Run the script and let it do its thing.
 It’ll set up the directories, create a .env file with your user info, and bring up the stack:
 ```
 ./arr_stack_build.sh
 ```